Click here to submit a Bulletin Note using our online form.

 |Spirituality||Special Liturgies||Career Ministry||Programs||Social||Retreats|

-ASH WEDNESDAY DAY OF REFLECTION: Wed., March 1; 9 a.m.-3 p.m.; Ignatius House Jesuit Retreat Center, 6700 Riverside Drive, NW, Atlanta.
+LENTEN DAYS OF REFLECTION: Wednesdays, March 29 and April 5; 9 a.m.-3 p.m.; Ignatius House Jesuit Retreat Center, 6700 Riverside Drive, NW, Atlanta.
 Days of reflection will be held every Wednesday during Lent.
 Through this holy season, enter into the peace of this sacred place.
-Encounter God and experience a day of prayer, away from distractions.
+Encounter God and experience a day of prayer, away from distractions, led by an Ignatian spiritual retreat director.
 Includes light breakfast, lunch and liturgy.
 Led by various spiritual retreat directors.
-Contact: www.ignatiushouse.org or 404-255-0503 to register.
+Contact: www.ignatiushouse.org or 404-255-0503 to register to reserve your space.

 COURAGE & ENCOURAGE ATLANTA: Courage & Encourage Atlanta ministers to people who experience same-sex attraction, their family and friends.
 The ministry is based on encouraging members to an active sacramental life, to a life of chastity, and to maturity in knowledge of the Catholic faith.
 Simply put, Courage-Encourage members seek to know, serve and love Jesus Christ and each other while navigating the experiences of same-sex attraction.
 Meetings are held once a month under priestly direction.
 Contact: David at 678-549-5402.